 If you are in an accident, especially if you get rear-ended, and experience whiplash, see a doctor that day – even if you don’t feel much pain.
 The sooner you get into a doctor, the sooner you can begin treatment should a problem develop.

 Often, people with whiplash don’t experience any effects until a day, or even two, later.
 The key is to stay ahead of the pain and take measures sooner rather than later to relieve it and keep it at bay.
 It also provides documentation should other issues arise, and you need the information for legal purposes.

 Seeing your chiropractor soon after your accident can help you heal faster and manage your pain more effectively.
 With techniques like gentle manipulation and deep tissue massage, your neck can begin to improve almost immediately.
 Then you can get back to life a lot faster.

-The information herein on "Low-Speed Rear-End Collisions Can Cause Whiplash" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Low-Speed Rear-End Collisions Can Cause Whiplash" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.